Skip to content

 }

-Logged.make wraps a value with an empty log:
+// Lifting a raw value with an empty log

 const doubled = pipe(